-The Series B Preferred Units will rank senior to our BUCs, and will rank junior to our Series A Preferred Units and our Series A-1 Preferred Units representing limited partnership interests with respect to distributions and, generally, with respect to distributions upon a liquidation event.
-Holders of our Series B Preferred Units will have no voting rights, except as described in this prospectus or as otherwise provided by Delaware law.
+We will pay all expenses of this offering.
 There is no established trading market for our Series B Preferred Units and we do not expect a market to develop.
 We do not intend to apply for a listing of the Series B Preferred Units on any national securities exchange.
 Our principal executive offices are located at 14301 FNB Parkway, Suite 211, Omaha, Nebraska, 68154.
 Our telephone number is (402) 952-1235.

 Investing in our Series B Preferred Units involves a high degree of risk.
 Limited partnerships are inherently different from corporations.
-You should carefully consider the information under the heading "Risk Factors" beginning on page 29 of this prospectus, and contained in any applicable prospectus supplement and in the documents incorporated by reference herein and therein, before you make an investment in our Series B Preferred Units.
+You should carefully consider the information under the heading "Risk Factors" beginning on page 26 of this prospectus, and contained in any applicable prospectus supplement and in the documents incorporated by reference herein and therein, in determining whether to accept our Series B Preferred Units in connection with the acquisition of your securities.